Programs & Services

 Created in 1992, the Easter Seals Wisconsin FARM (Farm Assessment & Rehabilitation Methods) Program helps farmers return to farming after a disabling accident or illness.
 Since its inception, the FARM Program, with a better than 97% success rate, has helped thousands of farmers with disabilities continue in agriculture, enjoying independence and supporting themselves and their families.
 The FARM Program proudly serves as the model for similar programs nationwide.

 Located just north of Wisconsin Dells, Easter Seals Camp Wawbeek has been providing traditional camp experiences in an accessible environment to children and adults with disabilities since 1938.
 Specialty sessions for various age groups and interests are offered as well as sessions for veterans and their families.

 Also located in Wisconsin Dells, the Wisconsin Elks/Easter Seals Respite Camp offers camping and outdoor recreational opportunities for children and adults with disabilities who require individualized support and care.
 Within small groups, campers can enjoy a program tailored to their needs and interests.
 And while campers are having a wonderful time, families and caregivers can take advantage of some much-needed time off.

-From September through May, when camp is not in session, our facilities are available for group rentals.
+From September through May, our facilities are available for group rentals (camp sessions depending).
 Weddings and reunions, business meetings and retreats have all been held on our grounds.
 Funds from rentals help support our programs and services.

 Our Self-Employment Services Specialist works with individuals with disabilities interested in establishing their own business.
 Clients receive assistance to evaluate ideas from a business standpoint and from the perspective of whether the business can successfully accommodate their disability.
 The Self-Employment Services program is available in the greater Green Bay area.